 Fintech-style dashboard that reframes accounting as software

 Haven looks more like a fintech app than an accounting firm.
 The homepage leads with a product dashboard mockup instead of a value proposition paragraph.
-Clean typography, generous whitespace, and an interactive pricing slider give it a startup-software feel.
+A G2 five-star badge and 1,000+ client logos do the trust-building work, and a consultation CTA sits above the fold.
+Support runs through Slack, avoiding the need for clients to adopt new tools.

 Lutz and Carr